toukohan/bug-tracker/readme.md

 ## 1.07

-Search bar for looking issue titles and contents for word.
+Added a search bar for searching issue titles and contents.

-Responsiveness to screen size.
+Added responsiveness to screen size.

 (1.06)